-LAST SIX PRINTS AVAILABLE (January 2019).
+LAST FIVE PRINTS AVAILABLE (June 2019).
 This painting, by the artist Sunlal Ratna Tamang, depicts the seated form of Shakyamuni Buddha with his two main disciples, along with the Bodhisattvas Maitreya and Manjushri, and the two Vedic gods Brahma and Indra.

 Shakyamuni Buddha is endowed with the thirty-two major and eighty minor marks of a fully enlightened Buddha, and he is radiant and golden in colour.
 He wears the three embroidered and patched red robes of a Buddhist monk, and he sits in vajra-posture upon a white moon disc and an open pink lotus with many petals.
 With his right hand he makes the 'earth-witness' gesture, touching the ground as he calls upon the Earth-goddess to bear witness to his enlightenment.
 His left hand rests upon his lap in the gesture of meditation upon emptiness, with its palm supporting a jeweled blue alms-bowl that is filled with the white nectar of immortal wisdom.
 And he sits beneath the pear-shaped leafy canopy of the Sacred Fig or Bodhi Tree that arises behind his back.